 It Seems Like Just Yesterday: The Old Underlying Concepts

-In the past, and by that I mean just a few years ago, it was fairly simple to calculate the office space per person you needed for what I will term the “traditional office.”
-This was an office principally comprised of enclosed private offices and open office workstations.
+In the past, and by that, I mean just a few years ago, it was pretty simple to calculate the office space per person you needed for what I will term the “traditional office.”
+This office was principally comprised of enclosed private offices and open office workstations.
 A few support facilities such as conference, copy, and file rooms might be added on.